 Treewidth is one of the most important graph invariants in modern graph theory.
 It has been introduced in~\cite{RobertsonS-II} by Robertson and Seymour as one of the cornerstones of their Graph Minors series.
 Apart from its huge combinatorial value, it has been extensively used in graph algorithm design (see~\cite{Bodlaender98apa} for an extensive survey on treewidth).
-In an intuitive level, treewidth expresses how close is the topology of the graph to the one of a tree and, in a sense, can be seen as a measure of the ``global connectivity'' of a graph.
+On an intuitive level, treewidth expresses how close the topology of the graph is to that of a tree and, in a sense, can be seen as a measure of the ``global connectivity'' of a~graph.

-Formally, a \emph{tree decomposition} of a graph~$G$ is a pair~$(T,\mathcal{X})$ where $\mathcal{T}$ is a tree and $\mathcal{X}$ a family $(X_t)_{t \in \vertices{{T}}}$ of subsets of $\vertices{G}$ (called \emph{bags}) indexed by elements of $\vertices{T}$ and such that \begin{enumerate}[(i)] \item $\bigcup_{t \in \vertices{{T}}} X_t = \vertices{G}$; \item for every edge~$e$ of~$G$ there is an element of~$\mathcal{X}$ containing both ends of~$e$; \item for every~$v \in \vertices{G}$, the subgraph of~${T}$ induced by $\{t \in \vertices{{T}}\mid {v \in V_t}\}$ is connected. \end{enumerate} The \emph{width} of a tree decomposition is equal to $\max_{t \in \vertices{{T}}}~{\card{X_t} - 1}$, while the \emph{treewidth} of~$G$, written~$\tw(G)$, is the minimum width of any of its tree decompositions.
+Formally, a \emph{tree decomposition} of a graph~$G$ is a pair~$(T,\mathcal{X})$ where $T$ is a tree and $\mathcal{X}$ a family $(X_t)_{t \in \vertices{{T}}}$ of subsets of $\vertices{G}$ (called \emph{bags}) indexed by elements of $\vertices{T}$ and such that \begin{enumerate}[(i)] \item $\bigcup_{t \in \vertices{{T}}} X_t = \vertices{G}$; \item for every edge~$e$ of~$G$ there is an element of~$\mathcal{X}$ containing both ends of~$e$; \item for every~$v \in \vertices{G}$, the subgraph of~${T}$ induced by $\{t \in \vertices{{T}}\mid {v \in X_t}\}$ is connected. \end{enumerate} The \emph{width} of a tree decomposition is equal to $\max_{t \in \vertices{{T}}}~{\card{X_t} - 1}$, while the \emph{treewidth} of~$G$, written~$\tw(G)$, is the minimum width of any of its tree decompositions.
 Similarly one may define the notions of path decomposition and pathwidth by additionally asking that $T$ is a path (see Section~\ref{kg4rfs}).

-We say that a graph $H$ is a {\em minor} of a graph $G$ if a graph isomorphic to $H$ can be obtained by a subgraph of $G$ after applying a series of edge contractions and we denote this fact by $H\lminor G$.
+We say that a graph $H$ is a {\em minor} of a graph $G$ if a graph isomorphic to $H$ can be obtained from a subgraph of $G$ by applying a series of edge contractions, and we denote this fact by $H\lminor G$.

 \paragraph{The grid exclusion theorem.} One of the most celebrated results from the Graph Minors series of Robertson and Seymour is the following result, also known as the {\sl grid exclusion theorem}.